syunakh/BluePay/README.md

 }
 ```

-and use it for request.
+Then use this type for request.

-The same for Response if you want use Version 2,3,4...

-You should inherit class BaseResponse and add needed fields with ParamName attribute.
+The same for Response: if you want use Version 2,3 or any other, you should inherit class BaseResponse and add needed fields with ParamName attribute.

-You should use generic methods for using the custom reponse type
+Call generic methods for using the custom response type

 For example,